WildcatLLC/ERCOT_LMP/README.md

 ### Getting Started

 1. Register for API Access at: https://developer.ercot.com/applications/pubapi/user-guide/registration-and-authentication/
-2. Copy your USERNAME, PASSWORD AND SUBSCRIPTION_KEY in a .env file in the main director
+2. Copy your USERNAME, PASSWORD AND SUBSCRIPTION_KEY in a .env file in the main directory
 3. Install the pre-requisites in requirements.txt

 ### Selecting Time and Bus Parameters